Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 - policy advisors.

-Together, they ensure that we, the residents of Arizona, have state-level leaders to guide us through complex challenges.
+Together, they ensure that we have state-level leaders to guide us through complex challenges.
 The honorific “Fellow” acknowledges the significant experience and expertise that participants have, the commitment they make to public service, and membership in a special group of Arizonans.

 Flinn-Brown at a Glance